 The actual date of her burial remains unknown as there were many burials at St George’s Fields that month and most unhelpfully there were not dated.
 Dido’s was number 56 out of 73, so it was probably towards the end of that month.

 The entry in the burial register for Dido July 1804.
 It is believed that her remains were removed during the development of that site, but no conclusive evidence exists to substantiate this.
-The whole site was not redeveloped, so it is quite feasible that her remains may still be there, potentially buried some 10+ feet down.
+The whole site was not redeveloped, so it is quite feasible that her remains may still be there, potentially buried some 10+ feet down as deep burials were thought to prevent grave robbers.
 Part of the redevelopment of that area now consists of dwellings.

 It appears that John didn’t remain single for very long, as he met and ultimately married his second wife, Jane Holland.
 The marriage took place in 1819 at St Martin in the Fields, but not until some years after they had produced a couple of children, Lavinia (1809-1888), who was born whilst they lived at Mount Street and Edward Henry (born 1812).
 This time the marriage was simply witnessed by two ‘serial marriage witnesses’, so no aristocracy present on this occasion.